-The DLAR and LCL components significantly improve the model's performance in classifying both positive and negative emotions, as illustrated in Table \ref{table4}, Fig. \ref{fig5}, and Fig. \ref{fig6}.
+The DLAR and LCL components significantly improve the model's performance in classifying both positive and negative emotions, as illustrated in Table \ref{table4} and Fig. \ref{fig5}.
 From the confusion matrices in Fig. \ref{fig5}, it is evident that LCL substantially improves the recognition of positive emotions across both datasets, while DLAR notably enhances the detection of negative emotions.
-According to Table \ref{table4}, DLAR results in a substantial increase in the F1 score for negative emotion detection, with improvements of 10.07\% for SEED $\rightarrow$ DEAP and 14.53\% for DEAP $\rightarrow$ SEED.
-Similarly, LCL provides a notable boost in the F1 score for positive emotion detection, increasing by 6.59\% for SEED $\rightarrow$ DEAP and 8.41\% for DEAP $\rightarrow$ SEED.
-Additionally, Fig. \ref{fig6} underscores the contributions of DLAR and LCL in improving class-specific accuracy for both emotion categories.
-DLAR enhances the model's consistency and reliability by providing additional supervision through classifier agreement and aligning predictions with the underlying cluster distribution.
-LCL strengthens local consistency by encouraging similar predictions among reliable neighboring samples.
-Together, these components effectively improve the model's generalization to target data.
+According to Table \ref{table4}, DLAR substantially improves F1 scores for negative emotion detection, with gains of 10.07\% (SEED $\rightarrow$ DEAP) and 14.53\% (DEAP $\rightarrow$ SEED).
+LCL boosts positive emotion detection by 6.59\% and 8.41\% in the same directions.
+DLAR enhances the model's consistency and reliability, while LCL promotes local consistency among reliable neighbors.
+Together, they effectively improve the model's generalization to target data.

-To evaluate how different neighbor selection scenarios in the Localized Consistency Learning (LCL) strategy impact model performance, we conduct experiments under three scenarios: considering only feature representations, only softmax probabilities, and both feature representations and softmax probabilities.
+To evaluate the impact of different neighbor selection scenarios in the Localized Consistency Learning (LCL) strategy, we test three cases: using feature representations only, softmax probabilities only, and a combination of both.
 For each scenario, we vary the number of neighbors, denoted as $k$.
 Table \ref{table5} demonstrates that considering both feature representations and softmax probabilities consistently yields better results compared to considering either one alone.
 This approach helps identify more reliable neighbors while minimizing the influence of unreliable ones.
 Fig. \ref{fig7} illustrates the model's accuracy and training time (in seconds) for the LCL strategy as $k$ is varied.
 The model achieves its highest accuracy with $k$ = 5 for both SEED $\rightarrow$ DEAP and DEAP $\rightarrow$ SEED.
 Additionally, we observe that training time increases exponentially as $k$ increases.
 Based on these findings, we set $k$ = 5 for our proposed model.